 (2) slipping and falling face first into knee-deep, black, Scottish Highland mud

 (3) by chance, sharing the common area of a Hostel with a group of middle-aged Scottish ladies that called themselves the ‘Bad Girls Club.’
 They brought with them a vibe of a Tupperware party crossed with an all-girl biker gang, and before I knew it I was drinking shots of Malibu rum with them and laughing until I had to retreat.

-When I think of Spain the only thing that comes to mind is the ragtag group of 12 or so random people I met and formed a family with.
-One year later and we have spoken to each other every single day, through a Facebook chat group.
-Every single photo I have of that epic journey reminds me of these dear friends, even if they are not in them.
+When I think of Spain the only thing that comes to mind is the ragtag group of 12 or so random people I met and formed a Camino Family with.
+Three years later and we have spoken almost every day, through a Facebook chat group.
+Every single photo I have of that epic journey reminds me of these dear friends… even if they are not in the photo.

 When I remember Wales, I absolutely remember the sheep, but I also remember the mother and son that took me on a spur-of-the-moment canoe trip on a stunning reservoir lake; the mayor of a historical village that met me at a pub and spoke at length and with passion about how much he loved his town and the people that lived there; and the family that found out it was my birthday and surprised me with a small cake and some hastily purchased Wales souvenir trinkets for gifts.

 As I get ready to put on my rucksack once again for a 5-month journey this summer, I am excited to experience a handful of countries I have never been to before.
 I am spending quite a bit of time researching a route that will let see as much as possible.
 But, no matter how much research I do, I now know that there is no sight or attraction on my journey that will mean as much to me as the people I will meet along the way.